SIGN ON BONUS OFFERED!

 Completion of first round of clinical and current enrollment in approved nursing education program.

 * Additional license requirements as determined by the hiring department.

 Employee must be able to meet the following requirements with or without an accommodation.

-- This position involves intensive work that may exert up to 100 pounds and may consistently require lifting, carrying, pushing, pulling or otherwise moving objects, such as medical equipment, or patients while providing medical care.
-Workers in this position may be exposed to infectious diseases and may be required to function around prisoners and behavioral health patients.
+- This position involves intermediate working conditions in a healthcare setting that may exert up to 100 pounds and may consistently require lifting, carrying, pushing, pulling, or otherwise moving patients or objects, such as medical equipment, while providing patient care.
+Workers in this position may be exposed to infectious diseases and may be required to function around prisoners or behavioral health patients.

-Carrying, Climbing, Color Determination, Crawling, Far Vision, Lifting, Listening, Manual Dexterity, Near Vision, Pulling and/or Pushing, Reaching, Sitting, Speaking, Standing, Stooping and Crouching, Tasting or Smelling, Walking
+Carrying, Far Vision, Lifting, Listening, Manual Dexterity, Near Vision, Non Indicated, Pulling and/or Pushing, Reaching, Sitting, Speaking, Standing, Stooping and Crouching, Tasting or Smelling, Walking

 Multi-lingual Candidates Welcomed

 Socialize this job opportunity to a friend, colleague, or family member:

 To inquire about this posting, email: email@example.com